Last Updated on April 17, 2023 by Admin

 Professionally, an architect’s decisions affect public safety, and thus an architect must undergo specialized training consisting of advanced education and an internship) for practical experience to earn a license to practice architecture.
 Practical, technical, and academic requirements for becoming an architect vary by jurisdiction.

-Current BIM software is used by individuals, businesses and government agencies who plan, design, construct, operate and maintain diverse physical infrastructures, such as water, refuse, electricity, gas, communication utilities, roads, bridges, ports, tunnels, etc.
+Individuals use current BIM software, businesses, and government agencies who plan, design, construct, operate and maintain diverse physical infrastructures, such as water, refuse, electricity, gas, communication utilities, roads, bridges, ports, tunnels, etc.

-This definition encompasses all stages of a project or program’s lifecycle from the initial estimating needed to ‘size’ a proposed project, through to reflective learning (lessons learned) and the forensic analysis needed to understand the causes of failure (and develop claims).
+This definition encompasses all stages of a project or program’s lifecycle, from the initial estimating needed to ‘size’ a proposed project through reflective learning (lessons learned) and the forensic analysis needed to understand the causes of failure (and develop claims).